-A couple days ago I updated my blog to WordPress 4.7.4, which was primarily a bug fix update.
+I just updated my blog to WordPress v5.2 which contains a number of feature updates and bug fixes.
 As always, I backed up my files and database first.
 I have automatic updates disabled so I can do this beforehand.
-No issues to report with this update.
-Everything seems to have gone well.
+As I usually do, I updated the local copy on my PC before updating my blog here.
+The update seems to have gone fine so far. 🙂

 Just wanted to wish everyone a Happy Easter!
 Hope everyone has a great day! 🙂

 This adventure started after I saw this thread on Reddit: I created a tutorial on how to debug and fix a slow WordPress site.
 Something I wish I would’ve known when I started out as a Developer. : WordPress.
 So, I decided to try a few of the suggestions out, even though my blog wasn’t really all that slow

 I first tried the Asset CleanUp: Page Speed Booster plugin.
 This allowed me stop loading some CSS and JS files on the main page that were not needed, such as the ones for WP-Polls.
 I then disabled WP-Polls everywhere on the blog except for the single post that had a poll on it.
 I also enabled the option to minify all the CSS and JS files.
 I did not combine them since my webhost supports the HTTP/2 protocol and the plugin did not recommend enabling this option if this was the case.

 The next plugin I installed to help with performance was Lazy Load by WP Rocket and set it to lazy load Images, and Iframes & Videos.
 This helped quite a bit by not forcing everything to be loaded initially.

 Unfortunately, I didn’t make before and after screenshots of website performance tools such as Google Page Insights and GTMetrix.
 The scores did improve, however. 🙂 Well, upon further investigation, GTMetrix did keep a history of recent tests: Latest Performance Report for: https://blog.markheadrick.com/ | GTmetrix.